 Page

 MANAGEMENT'S DISCUSSION AND ANALYSIS i-iii

 INDEPENDENT AUDITORS' REPORT 1-2

 FINANCIAL STATEMENTS

 Statement of Net Position 3

 Statement of Revenues, Expenses, and Changes in Net Position 4

 Statement of Cash Flows 5

 Notes to Financial Statements 6-28

 REQUIRED SUPPLEMENTARY INFORMATION

 Schedules of Required Supplementary Information - Pension Information 29

 Notes to Required Supplementary Information 30

 SUPPLEMENTAL INFORMATION

 Schedule of Revenues, Expenditures, and Change in Fund Balance- Budget to Actual - Enterprise Fund 31

-Schedule of Tax Collections and Unpaid Balances 32

 REPORT REQUIRED BY OREGON MINIMUM AUDIT STANDARDS

-Independent Auditors' Report Required by Oregon State Regulations 33-34
+Independent Auditors' Report Required by Oregon State Regulations 32-33

-PORT OF COLUMBIA COUNTY MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended June 30, 2020
+PORT OF COLUMBIA COUNTY MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended June 30, 2021

-This discussion and analysis of the Port of Columbia County (the Port) financial performance provides an overview of the Port's financial activities for the fiscal year ended June 30, 2020.
+This discussion and analysis of the Port of Columbia County (the Port) financial performance provides an overview of the Port's financial activities for the fiscal year ended June 30, 2021.
 Please read it in conjunction with the Port's financial statements, which follow this section.